mbrucher/AudioTK/README.md

 AudioTK
 =======

 Audio ToolKit is a set of audio filters.
-It is supposed to help assemble workflows for specific audio processing.
+It helps assembling workflows for specific audio processing.

+The audio workflow is split in independent components (without feedback loops) that consist of filters.
+Each filter has a set of synchronized input and output ports that can be connected together.
+All input ports must be connected, but not all output ports need to be.

+Sampling rate can be independent between input and output ports, but input sampling rates are identical, and output sampling rates are also identical.

 License
 -------